zhangjinde/sendfiled/doc/implementation_issues.md

 <h2 id="unix_sockets">Why UNIX domain sockets?</h2>

-The entire architecture is [predicated][status_channel] on the ability to transfer open file descriptors between processes, and UNIX domain sockets are the only way of achieving that.
+The entire architecture is [predicated][status_channel] upon the ability to transfer open file descriptors between processes, and UNIX domain sockets are the only way of achieving this.

 <h2 id="udp_vs_tcp">UDP vs. TCP</h2>